spdx/spdx-3-model/model/Core/Classes/SoftwareAgent.md

 ## Summary

-An individually-identified autonomous software entity that initiates actions on its own behalf.
+An individually-identified autonomous software entity.

 ## Description

-A software agent acts autonomously, in contrast to a software tool that is used by and on behalf of an actor.
+A software agent is an autonomous software entity that initiates actions on its own behalf, in contrast to a software tool that is used by and on behalf of an actor.

 ## Metadata